top of page

 E25A6654.jpg

-Online Safety
+E Safety

-Designated Link Governor: C Sumner
+Designated Link Governor: Mrs C Sumner

-Chair of Governors: J Ahir
+Chair of Governors: Mrs J Ahir

 Modern technology is part of our everyday life , we all use it extensively to support us with our learning, gaining information and social interaction.
 However we should be mindful of the problems and risks that technology can also bring.
 Risks can include our children viewing inappropriate content, sharing personal information, cyber bullying and grooming.

-Online safety runs through our computing curriculum and general keeping ourselves safe support for our children.
+E safety runs through our computing curriculum and general keeping ourselves safe support for our children.
 We promote an ethos of speaking out to our trusted adults and to always check with our adults when accessing online content.

 We encourage all parents and carers to explore apps and online content with their children to ensure it is used appropriately and what they are accessing is appropriate for their age.